squarepupil/website-pages/src/pages/detailed.md

 Bumped elbows, scraped knees, and other such minor incidents give students plenty of incentive to be more careful.
-In the rare instances when a child might truly be approaching areas out of their depth, there are plenty of eyes in the community that can recognize the risk and voices to urge caution.
+In the rare instances when a child might truly be approaching areas out of their depth, the community has plenty of eyes to recognize the risk and plenty of voices to urge caution.
 In the extreme, an adult is consulted.

 Though physical safety, due to its apparent nature, is chief on the minds of all parties involved, emotional safety is, arguably, more important on a